garethltm/obsibrain/2024 Semester 1/ACCTG151G - Financial Literacy/Preference shares.md

-1. Preferhave some features of [[Bonds or Debentures (Government or Company)]] & [[Ordinary Shares (or Common Stock)]]
+- have some features of [[Bonds or Debentures (Government or Company)]] & [[Ordinary Shares (or Common Stock)]]
-	- when distributing money, preference shareholders gets the money first, followed by ordinary shareholde
+	- when distributing money, preference shareholders gets the money first, followed by ordinary shareholders

 - an equity security that behaves like debt
 	- Provide current income & possible price appreciation